Skip to main content

 Again, it partially depends on the specific symptom.
 He says low-grade fever, nausea, vomiting, and constipation usually subside, whereas liver enzymes, kidney function, a racing heart rate, and wheezy lung issues can last longer and may become severe.

-Put another way: “In regards to the more common side effects, they might last for a period of one to two weeks, but possibly could continue for as long as the medicine is being used if the body does not adjust to this new medication,” Dr. Yono says.
+Put another way: “In regard to the more common side effects, they might last for a period of one to two weeks, but possibly could continue for as long as the medicine is being used if the body does not adjust to this new medication,” Dr. Yono says.

 What are the long-term side effects of Qulipta?